Sugar Valley Day Camp

 Fee/week: $160 residents, $180 nonresidents, $30 before and/or after care

-All the different colors in nature are what make your parks so beautiful!
+Nature is full of color, and we get to explore the creative ways it displays these colors.
 We will spend each day looking for a featured color.
 At the end of the week, we will explore all the colors we learned about.
-Campers are encouraged to wear the featured color each day to camp!
+Campers are encouraged to wear the featured color each day of camp!

 Additional Camp Information: